 - Ability to be inclusive and work in the team as well as lead the team

 - Able to get hands dirty when needed

 - Ability to ensure the task is completed in the timeframes allotted

 A clear plan or procedures need to be developed with the whole team knowing what is required.
 This is leadership in that all levels of the team are on the same page.
-We at times need to make leadership decisions on the speer of the moment when it comes to situations that a security officer may come across.
-The security officer may need to lead a group of people away from an emergency or take charge during a crisis.
+We will at times need to make leadership decisions on the speer of the moment when it comes to situations that a security officer may come across.
+When a security officer may need to lead a group of people away from an emergency or take charge during a crisis.

 At OPSI we encourage all of our team to step up and to be leaders in what we do.